-Designing and building a GI hemorrhage episode comprises nine dimensions, as shown in Exhibit 3.
-Each dimension is associated with a set of data manipulations that convert the data inputs to the desired data outputs.
-Section 3 provides additional details on the episode data flow.
+Designing and building an outpatient and acute inpatient cholecystectomy episode comprises nine dimensions.
+Each dimension is associated with a set of data manipulations that convert the data inputs to the data outputs.

 EXHIBIT 3 - DESIGN DIMENSIONS

 2.3.1 Identify episode triggers